 This group of children have been specially chosen to act as role models and to have a positive impact in key stage one.
 The group is made up of pupils from Years 5 and 6 and their role is to encourage and organise activities specifically in Foundation stage and Key stage 1.
 The children organise activities and games such as: relays; ball skills; kick ball and encourage children to take part in these activities which will hopefully develop their basic skills and encourage participation.
 Additionally, these games are developed for enjoyment and getting children to collaborate.

 Our school choir, led by Mrs Mc Dermott, practise on a Wednesday lunchtime.
 Choir is open to all children in Years 4, 5 and 6 – everyone is welcome.
 The aim of choir is to foster a love of singing and to have fun.

 The choir performs at school events, such as the Carol Concert and PTA Fayres.
 They participate in Jersey Sings and also go out into the community to perform small concerts.

 Football club is open to everyone in Year 4, 5 and 6.
-School football training takes place on a Tuesday after school and is run by Mr Bayley.
-There is also a girls’ football training session on a Monday lunchtime with Mr Cronin.
+School football training takes place on a Tuesday after school or at lunchtime.
 Children taking part in football practice must wear shin pads and appropriate footwear.

 School matches are usually played on a Saturday morning.
 We have our own pitch for school matches and also play away at other schools.
 There are also several tournaments throughout the season for boys and girls.

-Netball club is run by Mrs Simon and takes place on a Monday after school.
-Training is open to girls in Years 5 and 6 and takes place in the school playground or Community Centre.
+Netball club is run by Miss Gallichan and takes place on a Monday after school.
+Training is open to boys and girls in Years 5 and 6 and takes place in the school playground or Community Centre.
 School matches take place after school either home or away.